 - For a more comprehensive introduction, watch Gregory Sadler’s introduction to Socrates [1:13:25], read the Internet Encyclopedia of Philosophy article on Socrates – plus the Stanford Encyclopedia of Philosophy article on Socrates.

-- This famous quote comes from a dialogue called The Apology by Plato.
-It’s short, accessible and powerful, everyone should read it.
+- To learn more about Socratic ignorance read The Apology by Plato.
+It’s short, accessible, and powerful, everyone should read it.
 Alternatively, you can listen to the audiobook here.

 - You might also enjoy Philosophy Bro’s summary of Plato’s Apology.
 It has a pretty funny account of Socrates’ trial.